yuanx749/complex_systems/README.md

 Then work only in the repo root directory.

-Alternatively, use as a package.
+Alternatively, use as an installed package.
 On Windows, using `setuptools`, run in the cloned directory:

 ```bash
 python -m pip install --upgrade pip